|

 were attached to Samson's unit.
 The Royal Marines were usually

-transported by unarmored trucks which were converted from 4x2 AEC B-Type
+transported by unarmored trucks which were converted from 3-ton 4x2 AEC B-Type

 double-decker buses originally operated by the London General Omnibus